Early Childhood Teacher

 - First aid and CPR certification or willingness to earn certification required.

-This position requires the ability to work with a small team (the administrators and other teachers) during an inaugural year of unique programming.
+This position requires the ability to work with a small team (the administrators and other teachers).
 The ideal candidate enjoys interacting with young children and is a hard-working, enthusiastic and confident learner willing to add to the vibrant and dynamic environment of The Nest.

 The early childhood teacher is a self-motivated and directed individual who thrives through productive collaboration.
 The ideal teacher possesses excellent organizational, communication, and teaching skills, both with the children , families, and with other teachers.
 Effective and compassionate listening and speaking skills are apparent with both children and adults.
 They possess the flexibility to operate independently and as part of a team; have an engaging personality; and a genuine interest in working with families.